Have you recently placed a loved one into care?

 Step 2 - Contact the local authority

-If after speaking with the home care provider you do not feel satisfied with the result, then you can raise your complaint with the local authority that the home care provider come under.
+If, after speaking with the home care provider, you do not feel satisfied with the result, then you can raise your complaint with the local authority that the home care provider comes under.

 Step 3 - Contact the Local Government and Social Care Ombudsman